kinnay/Wii-U-Debugger/README.md

 In addition to homebrew launcher compatibility, it has received various improvements, most notably:
 * Better breakpoint support.
 The old debugger assumed only one thread was active at once.
 It wouldn't work correctly or crash when two threads hit a breakpoint at the same time.
 The new implementation allows multiple threads to be paused at the same time and lets you step through them independently.
-* A tab to display the loaded modules
+* A tab that displays the loaded modules
 * A bunch of bug fixes and improved reliability

-File replacement support has been removed for now, because it could be unstable sometimes.
+However, it still isn't possible to launch certain system apps under this debugger (such as the internet browser).
+If you try to do so, it will crash.

+To set a breakpoint, click on an instruction in the disassembly with the scroll wheel / middle mouse button.

 # Screenshots
 <div style="float: left">